Scrap markets by U.S. metro

 - Drop-off vs. pickup norms — what's standard in each metro

-- Local pricing notes — intra-metro spread typical in each market
+- Local pricing notes — typical intra-metro spread and payout share

 | Section | Content |